HenrikBengtsson/parallelly/OVERVIEW.md

 cl <- parallelly::autoStopCluster(cl)
 ```

-with make the cluster created by **parallel** to be shutdown automatically when the cluster object is removed by R's garbage collector.
+makes the cluster created by **parallel** to shutdown automatically when the cluster object is removed by R's garbage collector.
 This lowers the risk of, by mistake, leaving stray R worker processes running in the background.

 ## Backward compatibility with the future package